 Cook's Ferry Elder Daryl Minnabarriet sitting in front of mountain on Cook's Ferry First Nation

-For this project, Cook’s Ferry Indian Band developed an advisory group to determine which cultural activities to focus on and develop a fitness app.
-They also created a short film demonstrating the fitness program (app), and held three public showings to introduce community members to the app and film.
-The reason to develop an app was because it helped make the activities accessible to anyone who wanted to participate, whether at home, traveling, or as a community with some “health competition.”
+For this project, Cook’s Ferry Indian Band developed an advisory group to determine which cultural activities to focus on and develop an app-based fitness program.
+They also created a short film demonstrating the fitness app, and held public showings to introduce community members to the app and film.
+Project staff felt it was important to develop an app to help make the activities accessible to anyone who wanted to participate, whether at home, traveling, or as a community.

-The short film and workout app that was developed incorporated functional movements—such as squatting, lifting, and balancing—and tied them to cultural activities like berry picking, fishing, hunting, and cultural activities.
-These activities were complemented using nɬeʔkepmxcin and oral stories, ensuring cultural continuity and emphasizing the mental, emotional, and spiritual significance of movement in daily life.
+The short film and workout app connected functional movements like squatting, lifting, and balancing to cultural activities such as berry picking, fishing, and hunting.
+These activities integrated nɬeʔkepmxcin and oral stories for cultural continuity and a focus on the mental, emotional, and spiritual significance of movement in everyday life.
 Elders and Knowledge Keepers shared teachings on the physical and cultural importance of these practices, fostering intergenerational learning and engagement.

 “I am happy to see our traditional language being used with physical health.
 If there was no language, I wouldn’t be interested in participating the program – it makes it feel more inclusive of our elders and speakers.”